osval-do/django-nosql-storage/README.md

 }
 ```

-Notice that the anonymous user can only be assigned the permission of view, an existing user is required for any other permission.
+Notice that the anonymous user can only be assigned the permission of view, an existing user is required for any other type of permission.